benjtupas/Token-Raise/README.md

 # Goals of the project

 - Create a token based on Ethereum
-- Develop token raise website
+- Launch token raise website

 # Progress so Far